 - Whether you are a large teaching hospital or a small community hospital, you will want to know what similar hospitals think of the vendor AND its programs.

 8. Can your vendor help you get approval and funding to implement their program?

 - Does their technology, reporting mechanisms, etc. help you or hinder you in terms of dealing with management, IT and the legal department?
 Ask them to explain these things to you.

 - Can they help you cost-justify their program in a way that helps you secure funding for their programs?

 - Can they provide support to you if your facility needs to secure external funding, like grants?

-With MetaMD, you get a Parent Education Partner, not a vendor.
+With MetaMD, you get a partner, not a vendor.

 Many vendors can provide individual, topical videos, brochures, and literature.
 Only a few organizations are completely committed to being your education partner and have the capacity, focus and internal culture necessary to be the best.

 Clearly, there are many issues to consider when selecting patient/parent education and the company that supplies these programs to you.
 So, please, choose carefully.

 We hope this starter guide is helpful to you.